MoeinSarbandi/moeinsarbandi.github.io/_projects/10_project.md

 turbine is not possible in practice, yet it is a key input for both Region II torque/TSR tracking and Region III pitch control.
-The adaptive second-order sliding-mode observer (ASOSMO) used here — estimating REWS from rotor-speed measurement alone — is from my own prior work (see related publication below).
-Under a fixed observer structure, fixed controller, and identical OpenFAST (NREL 5 MW FOWT) conditions, the students' task was to compare different **adaptive gain laws** used to tune that same observer.
+The adaptive second-order sliding-mode observer (ASOSMO) used here — estimating REWS from rotor-speed measurement alone — is from my own prior work (see main reference below).
+Under a fixed observer structure, fixed controller, and identical OpenFAST (NREL 5 MW FOWT) conditions, the students' task was to compare three adaptive gain laws from the literature used to tune that same observer, alongside a non-adaptive constant-gain baseline.

 **Main Reference:** Sarbandi, M., Viozelange, M., Hamida, M. A., and Plestan, F.:
 *Wind speed estimation using second-order sliding-mode observers: simulation and